 Pokémon Go became a cultural phenomenon in 2016 by giving everyone the chance to “catch ’em all.”
 In augmented reality (AR), you wander around your city and neighborhood to find and catch as many virtual pocket monsters as possible.

-Despite how simple the game mechanics seem, there are still ways to play the game well, and developer Niantic has introduced a lot of new features since the game’s launch two years ago.
-Whether you have yet to begin amassing your collection, or you are well on your way to filling out your Pokédex, this article will break down all the game’s nuances and various ways to play.
+Despite how simple the game mechanics seem, there are still ways to play the game well, and developer Niantic has introduced a lot of new features since the game’s launch four years ago.
+Whether you have yet to begin amassing your collection or you are well on your way to filling out your Pokédex, this article will break down all the game’s nuances and various ways to play.

 How to find the best wild Pokémon

 Pokémon Go wants you to get up on your feet and venture into the real world by spreading different kinds of Pokémon around loosely based on your real-life location.
 In town, grass- and normal-type Pokémon will often appear.
 If you go near water or out at night, however, you’re likely to encounter water-based and psychic Pokémon There’s an element of randomness involved as well: Sometimes water Pokémon appear in locations without water nearby, so what you find is not entirely based on your geographical location.